barrydobson/react-docker-base/README.md

 ### Creating a new application

-The react application is contained within the `src` directory, when cloning from here you should find it as created by Create-React-App with no added features.
-If you want to create a new app, simply delete teh `src` folder and run the following Make command from the root directory:
+The react application is contained within the `react-app` directory, when cloning from here you should find it as created by Create-React-App with no added features.
+If you want to create a new app, simply delete teh `react-app` folder and run the following Make command from the root directory:

 ```shell
 make cra
 ```

-This will recreate the `src` directory and create a new React application.
+This will recreate the `react-app` directory and create a new React application.

 ### Using an existing application

-If you already have a react application you can place it into the `src` folder
+If you already have a react application you can place it into the `react-app` folder

 ### Running in Development mode